 For more Fare Information for Transit and Regional Rail Travel, click here.

 SEPTA Regional Rail serves the Philadelphia Metropolitan area.
 The system has 13 branches and more than 150 active stations in Philadelphia, Pennsylvania, its suburbs and satellite towns and cities, including a line directly to PHL International Airport.
+Since fare pricing is distance-based for Regional Rail travel, your card must be tapped at both the origin and destination stations of your trip.
+Don’t worry, conductors are available on trains to assist.
+If needed, they can even process cash or credit card payment onboard.
 Stations within downtown Philadelphia are:

 Airport Line photo courtesy of SEPTA